 Proof of Residency

-Individuals applying for Lake County Library System Library Card can verify current residence or ownership of property by presenting one (1) or more of the following showing a Lake County street address:
+Individuals applying for a Lake County Library System Library Card can verify current residence or ownership of property by presenting one (1) or more of the following showing a Lake County street address.
+Post office boxes are not considered proof of residency.
+Non-residents must still show proof of current street address.

-(g) Current lease agreement or rental agreement showing a street address;
+(g) Current, signed lease agreement or rental agreement showing a street address; we cannot accept agreements for temporary housing such as hotels or individuals residing with family or friends

 Can I get a Lake County Library System card if I don't live in Lake County?